 - Free trial of AFINITOR DISPERZ

-- Access to information in more than 160 languages
+- Translation services in more than 160 languages

 AfiniTRAC Care Champions provide:

-- Personal phone calls that fit into the patients’ schedules
+- Phone calls that fit into patients’ schedules

 Patients may be eligible for immediate co-pay savings on their next prescription.